 - Spend a day at the beach at Mellieha Bay or Golden Bay and go paragliding or hire a jet ski.

-- Take a boat tour around the Grand Harbour near Valletta
+- Take a boat tour around the Mdina near Valletta

 - Enjoy the nightlife in the open air at Gianpula or Marrakesh on the outskirts of Rabat.

 - Visit one of the megalithic temples, some of which are older than Stonehenge and the pyramids of Egypt

 - Sample some Maltese wine and take a tour through one of Marsovin’s (one of the major producers of Maltese wine) wine cellars.

 A number of great annual events are organised around the Maltese islands and are well worth planning to attend during your holiday:

 - February – Carnival celebrations in Valletta are something to behold.
 Teams of volunteers work tirelessly every year to create the coolest themed, most colourful floats you can imagine and parade through the city.

 - April – Medieval Mdina takes you back into the past in the medieval-influenced setting of Mdina itself.
 Various re-enactments of knights in battle take place, there’s a falconry display, music, a small market and food stalls, and more.